Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 Post-state

-• tailscale status --json inside the devcontainer shows ep-<student> with tag:operator and lists drop-<student> as a peer.
+• tailscale status --json on the operator console shows ep-<student> with tag:operator and lists drop-<student> as a peer.

 • tailscale status --json on the Mango shows drop-<student> with tag:device and lists ep-<student> as a peer.

-• tailscale ping drop-<student> from the devcontainer returns pong with latency.
+• tailscale ping drop-<student> from the operator console returns pong with latency.

-• ssh root@drop-<student> from the devcontainer succeeds via tailnet.
+• ssh root@drop-<student> from the operator console succeeds over the tailnet.

-• tailscale ping ep-<student> from the Mango fails or is refused (ACL blocks device→operator initiation).
+• tailscale ping ep-<student> from the Mango fails or is refused (ACL blocks device-to-operator initiation).

 • labs/output/build-manifest.json contains a tailscale_version field.